 We will not tolerate any breaches of the Code or the law.
-Potential misconduct may be investigated by corporate audit or other relevant internal or external experts.
+Potential misconduct may be investigated by Corporate Audit and Investigation, or other relevant internal or external experts.
 We will pursue remedial measures or other follow up of personnel if you breach the Code or laws.
 The same applies to leaders who disregard or tolerate such breaches either through negligence or actual knowledge.
 The remedial measures may include termination of your employment contract and reporting to relevant authorities.